Kevgmd/Minimalistic-css-sunset/README.md

 # Minimalistic-css-sunset ☀️
 ### Minimalistic css sunset

-- A simple and minimalistic landscape, featuring high peaks, beautiful colors and water reflection.
+- A simple and minimalistic landscape, featuring high peaks and beautiful colors.

 - Made using css and svg.